aben20807/theme-ouo/README.md

 * Display ⇡ if there are stuff to be pushed
 * Display ⇣ if there are stuff to be pulled
 * Display the current folder and command when a process is running
+* Display prompt symbol in red if previous command has failed

 ## License